Skip main navigation

 • Complete a résumé.

 You must register within 14 days of applying for unemployment benefits (filing your initial claim).
 Unemployment benefit payments are held until registration is complete.
-If you complete the registration within the 14 days you will receive unemployment benefit payments for all the payable weeks held.
+If you complete the registration within the 14 days, you will receive unemployment benefit payments for all the payable weeks held.

-If you fail to register within 14 days of applying for unemployment benefits (filing your initial claim) your eligibility for unemployment benefits will be suspended.
-Your eligibility for unemployment benefits will only be restored as of the week you register with Wisconsin Job Service.
+If you fail to register by the 14-day deadline, your eligibility for benefits will be suspended.
+Your eligibility for unemployment benefits will only be restored as of the week you register with Job Center of Wisconsin.

-If you live outside of Wisconsin you must report to the public employment office nearest your home and register by the deadline.
+If you live outside of Wisconsin, you must report to the public employment office nearest your home and register by the deadline.
 There are limited exceptions to the participation requirement.
 Consult the Claimant Handbook for additional information.